The CWNA's primary concerns are Development, Placemaking (Parks and Public Spaces), Heritage Conservation and Community Safety.

 Church Wellesley Update [view all]

-This summer there's a big variety of free lunchtime and evening music concerts to choose from, sponsored by the Village BIA and the Downtown Yonge BIA.
+This summer there's a rich variety of free lunchtime and evening music concerts to choose from, presented by the Village BIA and the Downtown Yonge BIA.
 So pick a date or two to relax and enjoy some alfresco tunes.

 The Downtown Yonge BIA's Play the Parks series is comprised of 50 concerts at seven outdoor venues, including College Park and McGill Granby Parkette.
 Most concerts start between 11:30 and 1 pm; others are geared to the after work crowd, starting at 5 pm.
 You can find the concert schedule on the DYBIA's Play the Parks page.